 5. Easily make a double batch of this recipe for holidays or gatherings (just don’t go past the max or water level).
 Or, make a double batch for your family today, and then freeze the leftovers for the future.
 Cooked mashed potatoes keep in the freezer for up to 2 months.

-Keywords: vegan mashed potatoes, dairy free instant pot mashed potatoes, no draining mashed potatoes
+Keywords: pressure cooker mashed potatoes, dairy free instant pot mashed potatoes, no draining mashed potatoes